arla-sigl-2021/auth/README.md

 Now that you have created the web API, let's consume it from the frontend.

-We want the user permissions inside the machine context, sothat they can be use by every components.
+We want the user permissions inside the machine context, sothat they can be use by every components without having to pass it by `props` everytime.

 This will give you flexibity to renders some content, depending on some permissions the user has or hasn't.

 To do so, you need:
 1. a new `permissions` value in your machine context